k1000/django-evreg/README.md

 Installing
 ----------
-Assuming that you got virtualenv installed activated.
+Assuming that you got virtualenv (python virtual envirement) created and activated.

 Install via pip: